 XRP ODL Corridor Performance

-• US → Mexico: world's busiest remittance corridor ($60B/year), Bitso handles ODL volume
+- ✓US → Mexico: world's busiest remittance corridor ($60B/year), Bitso handles ODL volume with >1M users

-• Japan → Asia: SBI Holdings (Japan's largest financial services company) is deepest ODL partner
+- ✓Japan → Asia: SBI Holdings (Japan's largest financial services company) is deepest ODL partner globally

-• UAE → India/Pakistan: emerging corridor with enormous volume potential ($20B+/year)
+- ✓UAE → India/Pakistan/Bangladesh: emerging corridor with enormous volume potential ($20B+/year)

-• EU → Africa: regulatory complexity creating opportunity for early ODL entrants
+- ✓EU → Africa: regulatory complexity creating first-mover opportunity for ODL entrants

 Why Remittances Are Ripple's Strategic Moat